-In 2012 Redd count surveys were obstructed by substantial flooding, probably causing a substantial underestimation of spawning activity.
-Although conditions improved in 2013 and 2014, We have concluded that redd counts are not the best method to monitor adult steelhead spawner abundance.
+In 2012, Redd count surveys were obstructed by substantial flooding, probably causing a substantial underestimation of spawning activity.
+Although conditions improved in 2013 and 2014, and were relatively good in 2015 due to low spring flows; we have concluded that redd counts are not the best method to monitor adult steelhead spawner abundance because of the variability between years of conditions for detecting redds (i.e. drought vs. flood years).
 We do however intend to continue redd count surveys because they provide useful information on spawning distribution and they provide an opportunity for reconnaissance of critical steelhead spawning and rearing habitat.
 Spatial information (GPS coordinates) collected during redd count surveys using the same protocol over multiple years have been used to identify reaches where spawning habitat should be protected or restored.
 Alternative methods to using PIT tagged adult steelhead and instream antenna arrays to determine spawner abundance and fish per redd are under development with PIT tag antenna arrays that were installed in 2011 and 2014 in the Satus, Toppenish and Ahtanum watersheds.